patrickjuchli/basic-ftp/README.md

 This is an FTP client for Node.js.
 It supports explicit FTPS over TLS, Passive Mode over IPv6, has a Promise-based API, and offers methods to operate on whole directories.

+## Advisory

+Prefer alternative transfer protocols like SFTP if you can.
+Use this library when you have no choice and need to use FTP.
+Try to use FTPS whenever possible, FTP alone does not encrypt your data.

 ## Dependencies

 Node 8.0 or later is the only dependency.